slowernews/hamster-system/README.md

 - Resuming (check also [screenshots](#screenshots)):

         on a paper notebook:
-            TODOS (collection of todos to be done ASAP)
+            Tasks (collection of tasks to be done ASAP)

         on a text file with 2 sections:
-            Calendar (collection of todos that can/must wait) Notes (collection of thoughts and bookmarks)
+            Calendar (collection of tasks that can/must wait) Notes (collection of thoughts and bookmarks)

 ---